jaydestro/devtocosmodb/README.md

 ![Adding Cosmos DB](https://thepracticaldev.s3.amazonaws.com/i/cojlvgkrdrv2v7m6zts6.png)

-Click next and move on to the Network section, in this section we'll need to create a virtual network and then permit ourselves to connect to our API endpoint.
+Click next and move on to the Network section, in this section, we'll need to create a virtual network and then permit ourselves to connect to our API endpoint.

 We begin by creating a new VNET and selecting the `10.2.0.0/16` network.
 You will create a default subnet for our tutorial.
 In more complex solutions, you may want to create the subnet for this to be private only to further restrict your data's exposure.
 For now this example will use a single `10.2.0.0/24` subnet.
 Make sure you permit your IP so that you are able to access the endpoint created.